signalkraft/mypyllant-component/README.md

 * Vaillant ECOTEC PLUS boiler + VRT380f + sensoNET
 * Saunier Duval DUOMAX F30 90 + MISET Radio + MiLink V3
 * [More are documented here](https://signalkraft.com/mypyllant-component/#tested-setups)

-Not affiliated with Vaillant, the developers take no responsibility for anything that happens to your devices because of this library.

 ## Features